SergeDmi/SergeDmi.github.io/pages/blog/engage.md

 ## Finding one's place

 As scientists, we like to collaborate, but we are used to standing out - not being a meaningless individual in a crowd.
-I was once asked by a friend, wether me participating to mass actions and shooting videos for a climate activism group was not a waste of my skills.
+I was once asked by a friend, wether me participating to mass actions and filming videos for a climate activism group was not a waste of my skills.
 I refute this view.
 I am not an IPCC leader, and my voice should not carry so much more weight as others.

 However, I do make use of skills I learnt while becoming a scientist : critical thinking, communication skills, working with others, and my creativity.
 Overall, I must say I'm pretty happy I'm not a climate scientist : my research is much less depressing, and my climate activism does make sense in my life.
 It is also a happy place, in which I constantly learn new things and aquire new skills, meet new friends, and enjoy the odd party.